What Travel Taught Me About Body Hair, Pleasure, And Hookup Culture

 ― Virginia WoolfA Room of One’s Own

-As soon as we begin to love ourselves (as we exist right now) we open the door to loving others as they exist.
+As soon as we begin to love ourselves (as we exist right now) — or at least feel neutral about it — we open the door to loving others as they exist.
 We create space to ask questions.
 And we find room to listen and grow.

 Let your time traveling be a space to peel back layers to your own truth.
 Bring your findings back home.
 Share them with others.